pluto-lang/website/pages/cookbook/quickstart.en.md

 # Simple Web Application Using Router, Queue, and KVStore - TypeScript

-This is a TypeScript version of the example Pluto application in the[Quick Start](https://github.com/pluto-lang/pluto/tree/main/examples/quickstart/../../docs/documentation/getting-started.en.md) guide.
-You can grab the full code from [here](./).
+This is a TypeScript version of the example Pluto application in the [Quick Start](/documentation/getting-started.en.md) guide.
+You can grab the full code from [here](https://github.com/pluto-lang/pluto/tree/main/examples/quickstart/).

 The application we're developing is called Timestamp Store.
 The overall architecture of this web application is shown in the diagram below.
 It mainly has two routes: 1) `/hello`, which generates a timestamp and publishes it to the message queue; 2) `/store`, which retrieves the last timestamp of accessing `/hello` from the KV database and returns it.
 The message queue will have a subscriber that saves the message to the KV database.
 This application can be deployed on AWS or Kubernetes.